-- 3 egg whites
+- 3 egg whites from three large eggs

 for the topping:

-In a large bowl, beat the cake mix, water, oil, and egg whites on low speed for 30 seconds, then on medium speed for 2 minutes more.
-Scrape the bowl occasionally.
+- In a large bowl, with an electric mixer, beat the cake mix, water, oil, and egg whites on low speed for 30 seconds.
+Turn mixer up to medium speed and beat for 2 minutes more, scraping the bowl occasionally.
 Batter will be a bit lumpy.
 Stir in the Creme de Menthe.
-Pour into prepared pan.
+Pour batter into prepared pan.